pfdubois/BridgeBidding/source/Doubles.rst

 The redouble made the auction forcing to two of opener's suit, so you cannot pass.
 The opener cannot double 1♠ for penalty so is giving us a chance.
 Now is the chance to show opener if you have a penalty double.
 Generally you will want four trump to do this.
 Otherwise you make a natural bid.
-The opponent's takeout double has allowed us to stay low.
-For example, 1N now will have a forcing auction that might have landed us in 2N.

 Note that a bid like 2♣ here is forcing -- we have not yet reached 2♥.
 Bids like that can help us sort out the best place to play.